 What you are reading Hannah describe, is the flow of feel that happens when you are absolutely authentic with your horse, when you are Present, when you listen to your inner wisdom in whatever way it flows uniquely for you and take action on whatever that wisdom is bringing up for you like it did with Hannah in this story.
 It starts way back when you first connect with them, when you make a commitment to listen to your horse and systematically take action to help them to feel safe.

 This is an important point, because you cannot hear that inner voice through either your own or your horse’s fear or anxiety or nerves or frustration or any other yucky feelings that we are resisting.
 There are levels of authenticity – I am still finding new and more glorious levels of authentic connection with my inner guidance and enjoying the journey with that.

 You can call it the Voice of God, you can call it Inner Wisdom, you can call it the Voice of your horse – I believe that no matter what we call it, like Hannah said – we are connecting to the divine…

 What Hannah has expressed so beautifully is what I think all of us are really looking for from our horse.
 It’s certainly that indefinable, magical “it” that I was looking for.
-The emails that hit my in-box – from people nowhere near as eloquent as Hannah – it’s ROUTINE for me to hear beautiful stories about that magical feeling between horse and person.
+The emails that hit my in-box – from people nowhere near as eloquent as Hannah – it’s ROUTINE for me to hear beautiful stories about that magical feeling happening between horse and person during our programs.